ProjectPythia/pythia-foundations/foundations/jupyter.md

 ## Installing Python in Jupyter

-To run a Jupyter session you will need to install some necessary packages into your Conda environment.
+To run a Jupyter session, you will need to install some necessary packages into your Conda environment.

-You can install `miniconda`.
-You can do that by following the [instructions for you machine](https://docs.conda.io/en/latest/miniconda.html).
+Install `miniconda` by following the [instructions for your machine](https://docs.conda.io/en/latest/miniconda.html).

 [Learn more about Conda here](conda.md)

-Then create a Conda environment with Jupyter Lab installed.
-In the terminal type:
+Next, create a Conda environment with Jupyter Lab installed.
+In the terminal, type:

 ```
 $ conda create --name pythia_foundations_env jupyterlab